COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/Connecticut/README.md

 ### NOTE: Install the "labutil" package for the code to run (necessary for "labmask" command):

-Type the following code into the command module.
+Type the following code into the command module:
 ```
 ssc install labutil
 ```